dhis2/dhis2-docs/src/user/scheduling.md

     the week whose start-to-end dates are Wed: 5 to 11, Thu: 4 to 10,
     Fri: 3 to 9, Sat: 2 to 8, Sun: 1 to 7, Mon: 0 to 6, and Tue: -1 to 5.

-    - Note that on Tuesday, predicitons are made for the current week with start-to-end dates -1 to 5, and also for the following week with start-to-end dates 6 to 12.
+    - Note that on Tuesday, predictions are made for the current week with start-to-end dates -1 to 5, and also for the following week with start-to-end dates 6 to 12.
 On all other days of the week predictions are made for one week.